Growing multiplex networks

-In this Letter we propose and study a generic model of multiplex growth, inspired by classical preferential-attachment based models, in which the probability for a newly arrived node to establish connections to existing nodes in each of the layers of a multiplex is a function of the degree of other nodes at all layers.
-We define two new metrics to characterize the structure of multiplexes, namely the inter-layer joint-degree distribution and the node interdependence, and we study the effect of different attachment rules on the structure of the resulting network.
-We then focus on 2-layer multiplexes, and we provide closed forms for both the degree distributions at each layer and the inter-layer degree-degree correlations corresponding to different attachment rules.
-We also investigate the interplay between the attachment rule and the relative time-scales of edge creation at each layer, and we show that the presence of delays in the arrival of nodes at different layers can have a significant impact on the distribution of shortest paths and interdependence.
+In this Letter we propose and study a generic model of multiplex growth, inspired by classical models based on preferential attachment, in which the probability for a newly arrived node to establish connections to existing nodes in each of the layers of a multiplex is a function of the degree of other nodes at all layers.
+We define two new metrics to characterize the structure of multiplexes and we study the effect of different attachment rules and the impact of delays in the arrival of nodes at different layers on the structure of the resulting network.
+We provide closed forms for both the degree distributions at each layer and the inter-layer degree-degree correlations, and we show how different attachment kernels can change the distributions of distances and interdependence.